Kim Chi (drag queen)

-Sang-Young Shin (신상영; born August 8, 1987), known professionally as Kim Chi, is a Korean-American drag queen, artist, entrepreneur, and television personality best known for competing on the eighth season of RuPaul's Drag Race.
+Sang-Young Shin (신상영; born August 8, 1987), known professionally as Kim Chi, is an American drag queen, artist, entrepreneur, and television personality best known for competing on the eighth season of RuPaul's Drag Race.
 Kim Chi was the first Korean-American contestant on the show as well as the first Korean-American drag queen on American national television.
 She owns the beauty brand Kim Chi Chic Cosmetics.